WordPress Optimize

 The background is as follows: Every plugin and every theme adds PHP code to your website.
 This also applies to deactivated plugins.
 This makes your website bulkier overall and therefore slower (and more susceptible to attacks).
 This is because PHP is a very slow scripting language.
 The less of it there is, the better.

 Plugins and themes that are no longer needed are often left over from function and design tests.
-It is therefore a good idea to clean up your WordPress websites regularly and you should also test new functions and designs in a test environment and not on the website itself.
+It is therefore a good idea to tidy up your WordPress websites regularly and you should also test new functions and designs in a test environment and not on the website itself.
 This will prevent you from accumulating too many plugin remnants in the first place.

 #3 Images: the underestimated load time brake